 - 1. During testing of disbursements and receipts it was noted that profit and loss summaries were not completed for fundraising activities and we found instances where sales tax was not charged on purchases. - 2.
-Girls softball had no activity in 2018.
+Art Club and Wrestling Club had no activity in 2019.

-Status: Condition 1 remains unchanged and the Art Club and Wrestling Club had no activity in 2019.
+Status: Condition 1 remains unchanged and the Art Club, Yearbook MS and Wrestling Club had no activity in 2020.